Zia Mohyeddin presented Jinnah Medal at Lincoln’s Inn event

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: Renowned artiste and intellectual Zia Mohyeddin has been presented with the Pakistan Society’s inaugural Jinnah Medal at the Pakistan Society’s 66th annual dinner here in recognition of his services.
+LONDON: Renowned artist and intellectual Zia Mohyeddin has been presented with the Pakistan Society’s inaugural Jinnah Medal at the Pakistan Society’s 66th Annual Dinner here in recognition of his services.

 In a citation, the Pakistan Society said that Zia Mohyeddin is universally acknowledged and recognized as a true doyen of aesthetic and performing arts in Pakistan.
 The glittering dinner event was held on Wednesday night at the Lincoln’s Inn.
 Leading British Pakistani professionals participated in the event.